LucienDevPro/DuoWebsiteProject/README.md

 # WebsiteProject
-Making a Website with a team of two for a School Project
+Making a Website for a School Project